-From cross country skiing through Christmas light displays to theatre productions, Calgary has Christmas fun for all ages and budgets.
-Here are some ideas for holiday fun in Calgary.
-We hope you enjoy them as much as we do and wish you a happy and healthy holiday season.
+From indoor and outdoor light displays to theatre productions, Calgary has Christmas fun for all ages and budgets.
+Here are some of the best holiday events and light displays in Calgary.
+We hope you enjoy them as much as we do.
+Happy holidays!

 Once Upon a Christmas at Heritage Park is a magical experience for kids of all ages.
 Where else can you enjoy an old-fashioned Christmas in a historical village?
 Begin your trip back in time at Gasoline Alley Museum.
 The lower level is home to Storybook Christmas activities where kids can listen to stories, play games, and do crafts with the Grinch, Frosty the Snowman, Rudolph and Mrs. Claus.

 Next, look for Santa at Innovation Crossing, and explore the historical village.
 Several buildings are open, so you can see how Christmas was celebrated in the early 1900’s.
 Some must-do activities include watching a holiday musical at the Canmore Opera House, listening to carolers, watching woodcarving demonstrations, and holiday shopping at the Roundhouse Christmas Market.
 Kids will love the reindeer scavenger hunt, children’s maze, snowshoe races, and shopping at the ‘Kids Only’ store.
 Don’t forget to get a tasty treat at the Bakery!

 - Once Upon a Christmas Dates: Saturdays and Sundays, November 25 – December 17, 2023